WakandaWebWeaver/WakandaWebWeaver/README.md

 # Esvin Joshua

+> "Free Software is about freedom, not price"
+>
+> — Richard Stallman

 # <img src="https://readme-typing-svg.demolab.com/?lines=Developer;Student&size=27&width=500&height=50" />

 ## About Me 🚀

-- I'm currently learning Flutter. 🐦
-- I'm just good with computers. 🤓
-- I work mainly with Python, using it for a range of tasks such as ML, DataVisualization and WebDev. 🐍
-- Full-Stack Development. 🌐
-- I can play the piano and sometimes I make music for myself in my free time. 🎹
+I am currently learning Flutter and have a strong proficiency with computers.
+My primary focus is on Python, which I use for a variety of tasks including machine learning, data visualization, and web development.
+I am also experienced in full-stack development.
+In my free time, I enjoy playing the piano and occasionally composing music.
+I am a strong advocate for open source and free software, and I am always looking for ways to contribute to the community.

 ## Languages 🧩